noplacenoaddress/OpenBSD/README.md

 [admin@uma.telecom.lobby] >
 ```

+Then sign it with the CA certificate and trust it.

 Download the [p12](https://en.wikipedia.org/wiki/PKCS_12) combined certificate and private key and upload into the new host `/tmp` directory.

 ``` shell